There is no person that’s an exact replica of the next person.

 Tailor your marketing messages in line with next-gen buyer requirements.

-These buyers want efficiency, so they start slowly moving some of their workload to the Cloud.
+These buyers want efficiency, so they start slowly moving some of their workloads to the Cloud.

 They maintain a mix between public and private cloud components in their IT portfolio.